-PFP-IDE is proud to announce the recipients of its first Alumni Mini-Grant competition.
+AUCD and the PFP-IDE team are proud to announce the recipients of the 2021 PFP-IDE Alumni Small Grants competition.
 Mini-grants will fund the expansion of five ongoing projects in East Africa created and led by PFP alumni after participating in the U.S. Fellowship.
 The PFP-IDE Program issued individual and group grants to eight PFP alumni in Kenya, Tanzania, and Uganda.
-Read below to learn more about their projects and how the mini-grants will support their work:
+Read below to learn more about their projects and how the small grants will support their work:

 Susan Masila (Kenya) 🇰🇪